JOINT CONTROLLER STATEMENT

 Analytical/performance cookies.
 They allow us to recognise and count the number of visitors and to see how visitors move around our Website when they are using it.
 This helps us to improve the way our Website works, for example, by ensuring that users are finding what they are looking for easily.

-Grandad Jack has recently added a new plugin to this site called LogRocket.
-He says it lets us record people using the site such as you and so helps us to reproduce bugs (not creepy crawlies) and fix issues faster.
+Grandad Jack has added plugins to this site called LogRocket & Sentry.
+He says they let us record people using the site such as you and so helps us to reproduce bugs (not creepy crawlies) and fix issues faster.
 Essentially it shows us any server errors whilst users are performing operations so that we can track them.

 Functionality cookies.
 These are used to recognise you when you return to our Website.
 This enables us to personalise our content for you.